 Artwork Depicting the RAT Framework

-The RAT assessment framework is organized around three themes and dimensions outlined in the RAT Question Guide (Hughes, 2022).
-These themes include instructional methods, student learning, and curriculum goals (Hughes, et al., 2006).
-Each of the themes are further broken down into dimensions (see Figure 2).
+Originally developed as a research tool to study the "nature of technology-supported practices teachers developed and implemented in their teaching" (Hughes, 2022), the tool was later developed for use as an instructor self-assessment framework for critically determining how an instructor's use of technology best served themselves and their students "as a means to some pedagogical and curricular end" (Hughes, Thomas, & Scharber (2006).
+The RAT framework is organized around three themes and dimensions outlined in the RAT Question Guide (Hughes, 2022).
+In this guide, Hughes also proposes ways to consider these themes and dimensions at the school/district level.
+Themes include instructional methods, student learning, and curriculum goals (Hughes, et al., 2006).
+Each of the themes is further broken down into dimensions (see Figure 2).

 Technology Use Impact Themes and Dimensions of the RAT Framework